januaraliosada/super-delivery/README.md

     pip freeze > requirements.txt
     ```

-4.  **Deploy the Full-Stack Application:**
+4.  **Deploy the Full-Stack Application with Gunicorn:**
-    The application can be deployed using a WSGI server (e.g., Gunicorn) in a production environment.
-For simple deployments or testing, you can run the Flask app directly.
-The `main.py` is configured to serve the static files from the `src/static` directory.

-    **Example (using Flask's built-in server for demonstration - NOT recommended for production):**
+    Navigate to the `super_delivery_backend` directory, activate the virtual environment, and run Gunicorn:
     ```bash
     cd SUPERDELIVERY/super_delivery_backend
     source venv/bin/activate
-    python src/main.py
+    gunicorn --config gunicorn.conf.py wsgi:app
     ```
-    The application will be accessible on the server's IP address and port 5000.
+    The application will be accessible on the server's IP address and port 5000 (or as configured in `gunicorn.conf.py`).

-    **Note:** For a robust production deployment, consider using a production-ready WSGI server like Gunicorn or uWSGI, and a reverse proxy like Nginx.
+    **Note:** For a robust production deployment, consider using a reverse proxy like Nginx in front of Gunicorn for SSL termination, load balancing, and serving static files more efficiently.

 ## 6. API Endpoints

-The backend provides a comprehensive set of RESTful API endpoints to manage users, restaurants, menu items, orders, and reviews.
+The backend provides a comprehensive set of RESTful API endpoints to manage users, restaurants, menu items, orders, reviews, and payments.

 ### User Management: